Tubal ectopic pregnancy (MRI)

 MRI findings were impressive of unruptured left tubal ectopic pregnancy.
-Upon further questioning the patient mentioned that she had irregular vaginal bleeding during the past few days.
+Upon further questioning, the patient mentioned that she had irregular vaginal bleeding during the past few days.
 Serum β-hCG was elevated (60 mIU/ml).
-Her Ob/Gyn physician recommended conservative treatment by methotrextate with subsequent serial reduction in her serum β-hCG levels.
-She had uncomplicated recovery.
+Her Ob/Gyn physician recommended conservative treatment by methotrexate with a subsequent serial reduction in her serum β-hCG levels.
+She had an uncomplicated recovery.

 Ectopic pregnancy is one of the most common first trimester complications and one of the most frequent causes of presentation of patients with acute abdominal pain to emergency departments.
 It should be suspected with patients presenting with pelvic pain.

-During emergency setting computed tomography (CT) and magnetic resonance imaging (MRI) may be utilized as a first diagnostic method.1
+In the emergency setting, computed tomography (CT) and magnetic resonance imaging (MRI) may be utilized as the first diagnostic method.1

 MRI can detect ectopic pregnancy more accurately than CT.
 Findings include hematosalpinx, ascites with hematic content, and presence of adnexal mass/hematoma, as well as identification of a gestational sac in the adnexal region, with clear cleavage planes with the uterus and ipsilateral ovary.
 1